 Under the Setting of Speed Limit Rule, RCAs are required to keep a register of existing speed limits and make that register available.

 To ensure an RCA won’t need to maintain two registers, if a speed limit request is received by an RCA which has already migrated its data, the RCA can use the speed limit details in the register to response to the request until the NSLR is complete and publicly available.

 When the register becomes publicly available, all New Zealand speed limit data will be published via the NZTA Open Data Portal which will provide the ability for all interested parties to view and download the speed limits anywhere in New Zealand.

 Yes, there will be the capability to extract speed limits in a wide range of commonly used formats, including those used in GIS systems.

 We are currently looking to form a group of representative RCAs to act as early adopters of the NSLR.
 This will include trialling speed register conversion and subsequent use of the register to manage their speed limit records.

-Updates will be provided in the Transport Agency’s Local Government Bulletin and on the Transport Agency's website.
-The Transport Agency will also attend relevant forums and conferences (eg Trafinz conference in November 2018) to provide updates and an opportunity for you to ask questions in person.
+Updates will be provided on the Transport Agency's website.
+The Transport Agency may also attend relevant forums and conferences.

 Please email NationalSpeedLimitRegister@nzta.govt.nz